EU Cookie Consent Compliance

 Data Collection by Metro Publisher

 For system administration and security purpose (e.g. protection from DoS attacks), Metro Publisher temporarily logs the IP addresses of all visitors to our clients' websites.
-The IP addresses are encrypted and automatically deleted after a predetermined amount of time in accordance with system administration best practice.
+The IP addresses are automatically deleted after a predetermined amount of time in accordance with system administration best practice.

 IP address collection for system administration purposes is permitted under Article 6. of the GDPR.
 Metro Publisher does not collect any personal information from visitors to our clients' websites.